 Appendix B. R-C Filter Helps DS2480B Interfaces on Short to Medium Networks

 This simple R-C filter improves DS2480B operation on medium-length lines with weights up to 200m.
 This filter should be used on networks between 10m and 100m when using DS2480B-based master-end interfaces.
-Note that the 4700pF capacitor is equivalent to a weight of 100m, a significant load for the DS2480B.
-Depending on the weight of the other components in the network, it may be necessary to reduce the capacitor to 470pF.
-Note also that the DS2480B is used inside the DS9097U Serial Adapter, but can also be used as an embedded device.
+Depending on the weight of the other components in the network, it is typically recommended to use a capacitor of 470pF.
+Using a larger value capacitor can add significant load to the DS2480B.

 Appendix C. Optimized DS2480B Timings

 The DS2480B Serial-to-1-Wire Converter has default 1-Wire timings optimized for small networks.
 These settings will not always perform well with medium or larger networks.

 The timing and slew-rate settings in the DS2480B can be adjusted under software control.
 Indeed, the 1-Wire Drivers for Windows adjust these values as a matter of practice when used with this interface.
 Programmers should be aware that DS2480B interfaces should always be placed in "flex mode" and timing values adjusted for reliable performance.
 (See the DS2480B data sheet for detailed information on flex-mode settings.)

 Settings that can be adjusted in the DS2480B include the following: